bferguson3/swpc-tools/README.md

 - Goto string allows you to select an individual string by index.
 - number of duplicates indicates how many similar lines will be reinserted later.

+KB Shortcuts:
+- Ctrl+Right/Left : Next / previous word
+- Ctrl+Enter : Commit all changes
+- Ctrl+G : Goto
+- Ctrl+B : Mark bad
+- Ctrl+C : Mark complete

+Version History<br>
+v0.2 - Fixed % display, duplicate count, added kb shortcuts<br>
+v0.1 - Initial Release<br>

-depends upon wxWidgets and ICU place this repo in wxWidgets/build-folder/samples/ then
+depends upon wxWidgets and ICU<br>
+place this repo in wxWidgets/build-folder/samples/ then

 `$ make`

-## swpc-eng.py
+## swpcex.py
-## WARNING: The python tool does not generate a proper translation file.
+## WARNING: The python tool does not generate a proper translation file on Windows.
 ## Only use the translation.dat provided or run it from Linux or OSX.
 Usage:

-`$ python3 ./swpc-eng.py all.d88 disks.d88 to.d88 load.d88`
+`$ python3 ./swpc-eng.py disk.d88`

-The first time it is run, a translation database will be built (`translation.dat`).
-This file will eventually be loaded into the tool for translation work.
+This will create a translation.dat file which contains all found words. <br>
+Note this tool must be modified internally for use with other disks.